How is Trauma-Informed Yoga similar and different from "regular" Yoga?

 THRIVE Trauma-Informed Yoga is similar to other types of yoga in that it involves physical movement and awareness of your body, mind and breath.
 It is different than classes you may experiences in studios in that it does not incorporate physical assists/touch by the facilitator.
 Another key difference is that the emphasis is on the inner experience of the shape rather than enforcing what a pose should look like.
 Since trauma greatly complicates our relationship with choice, your agency in choosing your expression of the pose is central to this system.

 How did you develop this system?

-I decided to not invent anything new!
-Instead, I drew upon my years of clinical experience, yoga practice and teacher training, and consolidated what research showed were the most sound approaches to treating embodied trauma.
+I drew upon my years of clinical experience, yoga practice and teacher training, and consolidated the most sound and researched approaches to treating embodied trauma.
 THRIVE draws from evidence-based interventions such as Dialectal Behavior Therapy, Self-Compassion, and Trauma-Sensitive Yoga.
 The THRIVE Trauma-Informed curriculum is grounded in the most current neurobiological research and attachment theory, as well as group theory, buddhist psychology and yogic philosophy principles.

 Do I need to be an experienced yogi to participate in the groups?

 The group is welcoming of all bodies and all levels of practitioners.
 Modifications will be offered so that you can feel free to choose the option that is most useful for your body/mind in each shape.

 Is the goal to "release" or re-experience my trauma while I'm in the yoga shape?